quekicruz/reading-notes/gitnotes.md

-# This is my notes for my intro git
+# This is my notes for my intro into git

 Before we start talking about git we need to understand first **version control system**